 Nor is this all: these particles and fields are surrounded by (and engender) clouds of virtual particles which contribute to their interactions and total bound energy.
 Elementary particles carry various conserved charges such as electric, color, identity, and spin, including partially conserved charges such as the local quark "flavor" charges.
 There are neutrinos associated with each elementary particle (neutrinos function as alternative charge carriers for "identity" or "number" charge); and while all charges are balanced by alternative charge carriers rather than antiparticles, antimatter is nevertheless abundantly present in the gluon and meson fields, and in the clouds of virtual particles.
 The photon is its own antiparticle.
 The whole atomic complex is set within the regulatory metric and entropic fields of spacetime and gravitation, and subject to the exotic transformation fields of the weak force IVBs which can create, destroy, or transform elementary particles, and elevate portions of the material system above the ground state of electromagnetic symmetry to a higher symmetry level of force unification: electroweak force unification (baryon transformations, lepton creation and destruction), or even the GUT symmetry level (baryon creation and destruction).
 (See: "The Higgs Boson and the Weak Force IVBs".)

-and yet in its ground state it is perfectly well behaved and
+understanding, and yet in its ground state it is perfectly well

-predictable (in its gross characteristics), a benevolent condition
+behaved and predictable (in its gross characteristics), a

-look rather hard to find it, as the Curies discovered.
-The local
+hard to find it, as the Curies discovered.
+The local activity of

-activity of the meson field provides us with a (mostly)
+the meson field provides us with a (mostly) non-radioactive

-non-radioactive spectrum of stable heavy elements capable of
+spectrum of stable heavy elements capable of producing and

-producing and sustaining life - which itself is a whole new level
+sustaining life - which itself is a whole new level and

 built upon the electron shell and delicate bonding chemistry of